cosmos/cosmos-sdk/docs/architecture/adr-007-specialization-groups.md

 ## Context

-This idea was first conceived of in order to fulfill the use case of the creation of a decentralized Computer Emergency Response Team (dCERT), Whose members would be elected by the Cosmos Community and would fulfill the role of coordinating the Cosmos community under emergency situations.
+This idea was first conceived of in order to fulfill the use case of the creation of a decentralized Computer Emergency Response Team (dCERT), whose members would be elected by a governing community and would fulfill the role of coordinating the community under emergency situations.
 This thinking can be further abstracted into the conception of "blockchain specialization groups".